Vidliz-Dev/cornix/README.md

 **Block categories** available from Edit Page (or Edit Post) screen:
 - *Cornix* - general theme blocks, that may be used again later
-- *Cornix Banners* - reusable banners, usually configured from theme admin panel options page
-- *Cornix Widgets* - reusable widgets, usually configured from theme admin panel options page
-- *Cornix Blank* - template loaders, used for creating pages.
+- *Blank* - template loaders, used for creating pages.

 **All blocks should be added to their respectful category!*